Subham2005x/Jaldrishti/README.md

 # Jaldrishti - Water Safety & Hazard Reporting System

+## 🏆 Smart India Hackathon (SIH) 2025 Project

-Jaldrishti is a comprehensive water safety and hazard reporting platform that consists of both a web application and a mobile application.
-The project aims to help communities report and track water-related hazards, promoting safer water environments.
+Jaldrishti is a comprehensive water safety and hazard reporting platform developed as part of the **Smart India Hackathon 2025**.
+This innovative solution consists of both a web application and a mobile application, designed to help communities report and track water-related hazards, promoting safer water environments across India.

+### Problem Statement Details
+- **Problem Statement ID:** 25039
+- **Title:** Integrated Platform for Crowdsourced Ocean Hazard Reporting and Social Media Analytics
+- **Organization:** Ministry of Earth Sciences (MoES)
+- **Department:** Indian National Centre for Ocean Information Services (INCOIS)
+- **Category:** Software
+- **Theme:** Disaster Management

+### The Challenge
+India's vast coastline is vulnerable to various ocean hazards such as tsunamis, storm surges, high waves, coastal currents, and abnormal sea behavior.
+While agencies like INCOIS provide early warnings based on satellite data and numerical models, real-time field reporting from citizens and local communities is often unavailable or delayed.
+This project addresses the need for a unified platform that enables citizens, coastal residents, volunteers, and disaster managers to report observations during hazardous ocean events and monitor public communication trends.

 ## 🌊 Project Overview

-Jaldrishti combines modern web and mobile technologies to create an accessible platform for:
+Jaldrishti addresses the problem statement from INCOIS by combining modern web and mobile technologies to create an accessible platform for:
-- Reporting water hazards and safety concerns
+- **Crowdsourced Reporting**: Citizens can report water hazards and safety concerns with geotagged data
-- Tracking reported incidents
+- **Real-time Tracking**: Monitor and track reported incidents with location-based visualization
-- Providing safety information and guidelines
+- **Community Awareness**: Provide safety information and guidelines to coastal communities
-- Building community awareness about water safety
+- **Emergency Response Support**: Help disaster management agencies understand the scale and urgency of hazard events
+- **Multi-language Accessibility**: Support for multiple Indian regional languages for wider reach

+### Key Requirements Addressed
+✅ Geotagged hazard reporting with photos and location data
+✅ Role-based access for citizens and officials
+✅ Real-time data aggregation and visualization
+✅ Mobile and web platform support
+✅ Multilingual support for regional accessibility
+✅ Offline data collection capabilities (sync later)
+✅ User registration and authentication system
+✅ Map-based dashboard for live crowd reports
+✅ Backend database and API for data management

 ## 📁 Repository Structure